Compare & Save on Conveyancing Solicitors

 Connect with up to 4 accredited Conveyancers

-Moving house can take between 8 and 21 weeks or between 56 and 147 days.
+Buying a house can take anywhere between 8 and 21 weeks or between 56 and 147 days.

-The time it takes for you to move house will vary depending on your personal situation, how efficient your conveyancer is, and whether or not any problems arise during the process.
+The time it takes for you to move house will vary depending on your personal situation, time it takes to compare conveyancers, and whether or not any problems arise during the process.

 In this time, you should have applied and been approved for a mortgage, found a new house and sold your home, arranged a property survey, hired a conveyancer, and finally, booked a removal company.